 Turnock Street has no lighting along the path between Pearl Street and Elrond Drive so I feel less safe when walking in the evening and at night.
-Many people of various age groups and mobility levels use this pedestrian path and I'm sure it would be utilised more at night with adequate lighting.

-no crosswalks on busy Kingscliff street and turnock street.
+Many people of various age groups and mobility levels use this pedestrian no crosswalks on busy Kingscliff street and turnock street.
 Drivers fly through the roundabout there and a person takes their life in their hands to cross on bike or foot.
-I have young kids and we find it a terrifying intersection, just to get to the local shops.
+I have young kids and we find it a terrifying intersection, just Many pedestrian routes in Kingscliff are poorly lit after sunset.

-Pedestrian routes frequently have youths riding skateboards at unsafe speeds to maneuver safely past elderly pedestrians.
-In Kingscliff the footpaths are littered with cars parked on them and sometimes half on road and half on footpath so have to get off path and on to road not good enough
+Pedestrian routes frequently have youths riding skateboards at unsafe speeds to maneuver safely past elderly In Kingscliff the footpaths are littered with cars parked on them and sometimes half on road and half on footpath Many pedestrian routes in Kingscliff are poorly lit after sunset.